henridb/medium-articles/contextuality/main.md

 and we will also use the 2 by 2 identity matrix *I* and the *n* by *n* matrix *Id*.

 We consider a thought experiment where we perform operations on a *n* qubits system, and I will show you that this thought experiment exhibits a contextual behavior.
 The experiment is composed of several series of measurements using the operators of the Pauli group.
 These operators are defined as a Pauli measurement on each wire, with eventually a global phase.
-They are denoted
+They are denoted by
 $$\mathcal{O} = s\bigotimes_{i=0}^n P_i$$
 with *s* ∈ {±1, ±*i*} and *P*ᵢ ∈ {*X*, *Y*, *Z*, *I*}.
-The result of such measurements is in ±1, and the overall result of the experiment is the product of all measurement result.
+The result of such measurements is in ±1, and the overall result of the experiment is the product of all measurement results.
 I will show you in Sec.
-<a href="#sec:link_with_finite_geometries" data-reference-type="ref"
-data-reference="sec:link_with_finite_geometries">3</a> that we can construct such experiments where quantum theory can produce a result non reproducible by classical, non contextual theory.
+3 that we can construct such experiments where the quantum theory can produce a result non reproducible by any classical, non contextual theory.

 ## 2. Link with other quantum specific properties